Chef Ioanna Theodorakaki - Fine Dining In The Industrial Fields Of Thessaloniki

-Earlier this summer, when I started this section of my blog, Global Greek Gastronomy, I knew that I would want to write about Ioanna Theodorakaki and her restaurant, Duck Private Cheffing.
+Earlier in the summer of 2018, when I started this section of my blog, Global Greek Gastronomy, I knew that I would want to write about Ioanna Theodorakaki and her restaurant, Duck Private Cheffing.
 Opened in 2014 in the middle of an industrial area outside of my home town of Thessaloniki, Duck is not at all easy to find, but it has become a mecca for local foodies.

 M: What made you interested in food and opening a Greek restaurant in Thessaloniki?